thiblahute/meson-website/FAQ.md

-# Meson Frequently Asked Questions #
+# Meson Frequently Asked Questions

+## Why is it called Meson?

+When the name was originally considered, there were two main limitations: there must not exist either a Debian package or a Sourceforge project of the same name.
+This ruled out tens of potential project names.
+At some point the name Gluon was considered.
+Gluons are elementary particles that hold protons and neutrons together, much like a build system's job is to take pieces of source code and a compiler and bind them to a complete whole.

+Unfortunately this name was taken, too.
+Then the rest of physical elementary particles were examined and Meson was found to be available.

-## How to use Meson on a host where it is not available in system packages? ##
+## How to use Meson on a host where it is not available in system packages?

 Meson has been designed to be easily runnable from an extracted source tarball or even a git checkout.
 First you need to download Meson.
 Then use this command to set up you build instead of plain <tt>meson</tt>.